virer/ipsogen/README.md

-# ispogen an iPXE ISO Generator
+# ipsogen an iPXE ISO Generator

 This app will genererate a bootable ISO file compatible with UEFI